aahill/quickstart-templates/template-quickstart-python.md

 ### Create a new Python application

-Create a new Python application in your preferred editor or IDE.
-Then import the following libraries.
+Create a new Python script&mdash;*quickstart-file.py*, for example.
+Then open it in your preferred editor or IDE and import the following libraries.

 ```python
 import ...